England

 Block 2: Responding to the child – how do we listen?

 You’ll engage with different approaches to listening that have been used in early childhood research and practice.
 Throughout this block, you’ll study Alison Clark’s Mosaic approach in depth, as well as several other methods that promote children’s participation.
-You’ll develop your knowledge and understanding of how listening to young children can be put into practice as well as exploring some of the ethical issues that can arise.
+You’ll develop your knowledge and understanding of how listening to young children can be put into practice, as well as explore some of the ethical issues that can arise.

 Block 3: Listening, communicating and changing

 You’ll think about how listening and children’s participation can be central to early childhood policy, practice and provision.
-You’ll further reflect on what a listening culture means for young children within their families, settings they attend, and their wider community.
-You’ll also consider some of the complexities of commitment to children’s participation – in decision making about their lives and experiences – that arise from issues of power and control.
+You’ll further reflect on what a listening culture means for young children within their families, the settings they attend, and their wider community.
+You’ll also consider some of the complexities of commitment to children’s participation – in decision-making about their lives and experiences – that arise from issues of power and control.

-This module will provide you with insights into the many aspects of listening to children, and the value of a participatory approach to supporting their learning.
+This module will provide you with insights into the many aspects of listening to children and the value of a participatory approach to supporting their learning.
 It draws on examples and studies, both from the UK and abroad (for example, Australia, Italy and Scandinavia).
 By using such a wide range of resources, your perspective will broaden and your thinking will extend beyond situations that are more familiar.

 You’ll compare practice that you observe with ideas that you study.
 You’ll reflect on the practice and experiences you see and how these might be adapted or changed.